Doctorate of Philosophy in Biomedical Engineering

 All Ph.D. students must pass the following examinations.
 Application for Ph.D. qualifier can be found here.

-- Preliminary Qualifying Examination: Students are encouraged to take the preliminary qualifying examination after completing 16 credits of new course work towards the Ph.D.
+- Preliminary qualifying examination: Students are encouraged to take the preliminary qualifying examination after completing 16 credits of new course work toward the Ph.D.
 All Ph.D. students are required to pass this examination before completion of 32 credits of new course work.
 Each student will have two chances to pass the examination.
 If the student does not pass on the second attempt, he/she will be dismissed from the Ph.D. program.
-The option of obtaining a terminal master’s degree will apply.
-The examination will be offered annually in February (Past questions can be view on left bar).
+The option of obtaining a terminal master's degree will apply.
+The examination will be offered annually in February.

 - Oral examination: This examination shall be a presentation of the proposal for the dissertation research and is to be administered by the student's Doctoral Dissertation Committee.
 Students are encouraged to complete this presentation as soon as possible after obtaining candidacy status in order to assure good communication with their Dissertation Committees.

 A student may be admitted to the status of doctoral candidate upon successful completion of the preliminary qualifying examination, completion of approximately 50 credits of coursework, and submission of an approved Plan of Work to the Graduate School.
 Doctoral students must register for four consecutive semesters of Doctoral Candidacy Status (BME 9991 to 9994).
 The spring/summer semester may or may not be counted as a consecutive semester, according to the student's preferences.
 During any subsequent semester in which a student is conducting research, they must register for BME 9995 (Candidacy Maintenance).

 In addition to this formal course work, students must complete individual research leading to a doctoral dissertation.
 This work will culminate in a public defense to the academic community.
 At this session, the candidate is to present his/her doctoral research for final approval by the Doctoral Dissertation Committee, which must include at least two members with graduate faculty status.